robotis/rlfl/docs/pathmap.rst

 Safety maps
 ===========

 Safety maps are used to move entitys away from the origin.
-Useful for fleeing monsters.
+Useful for fleeing monsters, or annoying enemys (such as summoners).

 Example:	::